codefresh-io/docs.codefresh.io/_docs/deployments/helm/using-helm-in-codefresh-pipeline.md

 #### Helm step action modes

-The Helm step can operate in one of three modes, as defined by the `action` field, which can be one of the following:
+The Helm step can operate in one of three modes, as defined by the `action` argument, which can be one of the following:

 1. `install`: Installs the Helm chart into a Kubernetes cluster.
 This is the default mode if one is not explicitly set.
 2. `push`: Packages the Helm chart and pushes it to the repository.